Should I accept a settlement agreement? Our solicitors explain

 - Your employer’s legal advisers might advise them to offer a settlement agreement for another reason (for example to reinforce restrictive covenants that you are subject to, impose fresh obligations of confidentiality, ensure your assistance with a matter after termination of employment)

-Do I have to accept the settlement agreement offered?
+Do I have to accept a settlement agreement offered?

 The short answer is no, you do not have to sign a settlement agreement.
 However, it’s almost always a good idea to carefully consider what you are being offered by your employer in order to allow you to make an informed decision about how to proceed: consider what you want out of the situation; whether you would be prepared to go back to your job if you reject the settlement agreement; and whether what you want (in terms of your settlement agreement) is achievable.